-Connect Mode: The default setting is Multimode.
-This mode will automatically detect your ADSL line code, G.dmt, G.lite, and T1.413.
+Connect Mode: This mode will automatically detect your ADSL line code, ADSL2+, ADSL2, G.dmt, G.lite, T1.413, AnnexM2 and AnnexM2+.
 But in some area, multimode cannot detect the ADSL line code well.
 If it is the case, please adjust the ADSL line code to G.dmt or T1.413 first.
-If it still fails, please try the other values such as ALCTL, ADI, etc.
+If it still fails, please try the other values such as ALCTL, ADI, etc. If you still having trouble with the line, please check with your ISP for line connect information.